HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ##### Strengths of The Structure
 Generally, most systems in cancer diagnosis has similar structure.
-Among them combinations with U-net based detector and classifier were popular solution.
+Among these systems, combinations with U-net based detector and classifier were popular ones.
 **I embedded simple preprocess stage and segmentation network** in center of it.
 Network mapped 3d suspicious chunks to 2d ct slice, at the same time this stage that performed to segment area in suspicious chunks meant scrutinizing and filtering nodules.
 So, I was able to **remove many false positive nodules** from results in first stage.